 When the wine industry boomed in the 1800s, the land became home to some of the earliest vineyards.
 However, when the estate fell prey to a phylloxera outbreak in the late 1800s, Cecil John Rhodes oversaw the conversion of the wine lands to fruit farming, resulting in the famous Rhodes Fruit farms in 1902.
 The estate, famous for its fruit culture, was owned first by the Beers and subsequently by Anglo-American farmers.
 Today, Two Rivers, named after the two rivers running through the estate, is divided into 15 portions, all under separate titles.

 MEET OUR TEAM

-Marlene Loubser, a Horticulturist graduated from Stellenbosch University, was involved from the very beginning of the Lamara project.
+Marlene Loubser, who was involved from the very beginning of the Lamara Project, is a Horticulturist graduated from Stellenbosch University.

 A farm such as Lamara can only produce quality when there is a good team present.